 - Send timely weather-related offers (“Beat the heat with our summer special”)

-Effective local advertising doesn’t always require a large budget:
+Good local advertising doesn’t always need a big budget:

 - Offer your space for community group meetings